Gabby Sidibe Deletes Supportive Messages For Jussie Smollett, ‘Empire’ Cast Members Reportedly Want Him Fired

 Smollett was sent home on Thursday and did not film any scenes because it was obvious he had been crying, production sources told the Daily Mail.

-Others have walked back their support as well, including California Senator and 2020 presidential hopeful Kamala Harris.
+Others have walked back their support as well, including California senator and 2020 presidential hopeful Kamala Harris.
 She was also an early supporter, calling the alleged attack a “modern day lynching” and using it as an example as she pushed for lynching to be made a federal law.
 Harris posting a statement on Twitter saying that the false claims to police divert resources from more serious investigations and make it more difficult for victims of crimes to come forward.

 Jussie Smollett 'insists he's innocent' at Empire cast meeting https://t.co/gYtxVKyCvL